dl4genaudio/dl4genaudio.github.io/pca_data/index.md

 * The audio features we have studied so far are "hand-picked", which can result in a flawed research methodology (why?)

+* The [principal components analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is an unsupervised learning method to avoid "hand-picking".

+* It is unsupervised because it can identify structure in data without introducing human bias.

-* The [principal components analysis](https://en.wikipedia.org/wiki/Principal_component_analysis) is a method to avoid "hand-picking".
-It can reduce the dimensionality of high-dimensional datapoints in a dataset by projecting the data onto a few vectors (i.e. dot product) that are orthogonal to each other, and each vector minimizes the mean squared error from the points.
+* PCA can reduce the dimensionality of high-dimensional datapoints in a dataset by projecting the data (via dot product) onto a few vectors that are orthogonal to each other, and each vector minimizes the mean squared error from the points.

 * The steps needed to carry out PCA (assuming all datapoints are stacked as rows in a matrix `X`) can be summarized as:
     1. Standardized the dataset by zero-centering the features and making their variance equal to 1.